Seagate/cortx/doc/integrations/label-studioAPI/README.md

 4. Troubleshoot download and upload path: When using methods to download or upload files from S3, you need to make sure you give correct file name and their location or path.

+## What's next for Cortx Label Studio Integration

+1. Integrating backend ML operations for auto-labeling tasks in Label Studio and storing results, metrics on S3.
+2. Multi-level user access for better project control and role management
+3. Integrating other services like data encoder, decoder and direct training over GPU with major ML frameworks
+4. Faster query system on Cortx S3 using Motr Layer